chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server negotiates TLS 1.3 or above and provides an "encrypted_server_name" extension in EncryptedExtensions, the client then processes the extension's "response_type" field:

-- If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
+- If the value is "esni_accept", the client MUST check that ServerEncryptedSNI.nonce matches the derived nonce value and otherwise abort the connection with an "illegal_parameter" alert.
 The client then proceeds with the connection as usual, authenticating the connection for the origin server.

 - If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in